Analysis | Who Is Gautam Adani and What Is Hindenburg Research?

 Allegations of stock manipulation and accounting fraud from New York-based investor Hindenburg Research against Adani Group are piling pressure on the Indian conglomerate and its 60-year-old founder.
-Gautam Adani became Asia’s richest man last year and was second only to Elon Musk in the world at one point.
+Gautam Adani is one of Asia’s richest men and at one point last year was second only to Elon Musk in the world.
 Unlike Musk, Adani is relatively unknown outside his home country.
-Here’s some background.
+Here’s some background on him and what’s going on.

 1. Who is Gautam Adani?
 What’s his net worth?

 Adani was born to a small textile merchant family in 1962 in the western industrial state of Gujarat.
 He dropped out of university and began his career sorting diamonds for a firm in the financial hub of Mumbai.
 He later imported materials used in manufactured goods and by the mid-1990s was managing the Mundra Port, which he now owns.
 While his net worth took a beating in the days after Hindenburg’s report was published on Jan.
-24, he was still in the top 10 on the Bloomberg Billionaires Index as of late January.
+24, he was still one of the richest men in the world according to the Bloomberg Billionaires Index.

 2. How does Adani make money?